goldenm-software/layrz_ble/README.md

 ### Why on iOS and macOS I'm getting an UUID instead of a Mac Address?
 Apple privacy policies are very strict, and they don't allow developers to access the MAC Address of the devices, instead, Apple OSs return a UUID for the device.
 Be careful with this UUID, is not an unique identifier along the time and devices.

+### Why this library does not support Linux?
+Honestly, is a matter of priorities, we are focusing on the most used platforms first for the end users.
+If you want to help us to support Linux, feel free to open a pull request on the [Repository](https://github.com/goldenm-software/layrz_ble)!

+### And, why web is not supported?
+Web Bluetooth API is a very powerful tool, and we are considering to support it in the future, but for now, we are focusing on the mobile and desktop platforms (Native code).
+If you want to help us to support Web, feel free to open a pull request on the [Repository](https://github.com/goldenm-software/layrz_ble)!

 ### Why is this package called `layrz_ble`?
 All packages developed by [Layrz](https://layrz.com) are prefixed with `layrz_`, check out our other packages on [pub.dev](https://pub.dev/publishers/goldenm.com/packages).